Jok3r182/Cisco-VPN-Connect-Script/README.md

-# Cisco VPN connect script for Elgato Stream Deck
+# Cisco VPN connect script for Elgato Stream Deck (macOS)

-This script allows you to connect to a Cisco VPN directly from your Elgato Stream Deck.
+This script allows you to connect to a Cisco VPN directly from your Elgato Stream Deck or just by running it.

 ## Prerequisites